-The NYSDEC reported four Confirmed HABs and six HABs With High Toxins on Skaneateles Lake in 2018.
-All of the reported and observed blooms were small, localized and limited to near-shore areas.
-Monitoring, identifying, sampling and reporting HABs involved a collaborative effort between the NYSDEC Finger Lakes HAB Volunteer Surveillance, NYSDEC Finger Lakes Water Hub, the Skaneateles Lake Association (SLA) Shoreline HABs Program, CSLAP, the City of Syracuse Water Department and water quality measurement stations operated by the USGS and Jefferson Project at Lake George.
-The SLA Shoreline HABs Program comprised of select volunteers responsible for monitoring 25 zones around the perimeter of Skaneateles Lake.
-Volunteers reported suspicious algal blooms to the HABs Program Coordinator, NYSDEC Division of Water HABsInfo@dec.ny.gov.
-Water samples were transported to the Syracuse Water Department Treatment Facility in Skaneateles for algal identification.
-If Microcystis was observed or additional forms of blue-green algae were identified in significant numbers, samples were transported to a certified lab for analysis.
+Algae blooms observed by Skaneateles Lake Watershed Protection staff were exceptionally small, localized and limited to near-shore areas in 2021.
+Monitoring, identifying, sampling and reporting algae blooms involved a collaborative effort between the NYSDEC Finger Lakes HAB Volunteer Surveillance, NYSDEC Finger Lakes Water Hub, the Skaneateles Lake Association (SLA) Shoreline HABs Program, CSLAP and the City of Syracuse Water Department.
+The SLA Shoreline HABs Program comprising of select volunteers continued to monitor 25 zones around the perimeter of Skaneateles Lake in 2021.
+Suspicious algal blooms were reported to the NYSDEC Division of Water HABsInfo@dec.ny.gov.
+Syracuse Water Department personnel collected several surface water skim samples in late summer/early fall, following reports of suspicious blooms.
+Algal forms were identified and cell counts performed on one-liter centrifuged samples under light microscopy to determine dominant forms and the composition of bloom densities.

 As a result of the numerous volunteers and professional staff monitoring Skaneateles Lake and the heightened awareness of lakefront property owners and watercraft operators, the Lake was intensely monitored and lake conditions assessed in a timely manner.
-The frequent monitoring and the lake-wide surveillance program were effective in the early detection of HABs in 2018.
+The frequent monitoring and the lake-wide surveillance program were effective in the early detection of HABs in 2021.

-NYSDOH Action Plan
+8.3 NYSDOH Action Plan

-In coordination with the NYSDOH, an Action Plan was developed in 2018 to ensure the City's drinking water remained of high quality and microcystin was not detected in treated water above 0.3 μ g/L. The Action Plan included short-term and long-term measures.
+In coordination with the NYSDOH, an Action Plan was developed in 2018 to ensure the City's drinking water remained of high quality and microcystin was not detected in treated water above $0.3 \mu g/L$ .
+The Action Plan included short-term and long-term measures.

-Short Term Actions
+8.3.1 Short Term Actions

-The short-term actions provided for an aggressive monitoring program.
-Microcystin sampling at the City's drinking water intakes was initiated on July 5 and extended through October 29.
-Initially, raw water from both of the City's Intakes was sampled weekly.
-If microcystin was detected, repeat samples were collected for both raw and treated water at that Intake until results were below detectable levels of microcystin for three consecutive days.
-Microcystin samples were collected and transported to a certified lab on 34 occasions for analysis in 2018.
-Nine raw water samples had microcystin levels above the limit of quantitation (LOQ) of $0.3~\mu g/L$, the highest level detected was 0.76~ug/L on October 12.
-One treated water sample (prior to distribution) collected on October 11, tested above the LOQ at 0.419~ug/L.
+Short-term actions provide for an aggressive monitoring program.
+Microcystin sampling at the City's drinking water intakes was initiated on July 6, 2021 and extended through October 25, 2021.
+Raw water from both of the City's Intakes was sampled weekly.
+If microcystin is detected, repeat samples are collected for both raw and treated water at that Intake until results are below detectable levels of microcystin for three consecutive days.
+Microcystin samples were collected and transported to a certified lab on 22 occasions for analysis in 2021.
+Raw water samples were reported to have microcystin levels above the limit of quantitation (LOQ) of 0.3 $\mu$ g/L on five occasions on Intake No. 1 and four occasions for Intake No. 2.
+Microcystin levels were not detected above the LOQ for treated water.